-Born in Sandpoint, Idaho, Palin moved to Alaska with her family at the age of three months when her father took a teaching position in Skagway in southeast Alaska, before eventually settling in Wasilla, about 40 miles north of Anchorage.
-Her father, Chuck, was a science teacher and athletic coach.
-Her mother, Sally, was a school secretary.
-An outdoors enthusiast, Palin grew up as an avid hunter, fisher, athlete, runner, hiker and a lifetime member of the National Rifle Association, eating wild game and riding snowmobiles.
+Born in Sandpoint, Idaho, Sarah Palin moved to Alaska with her family at the age of three months when her father took a teaching and coaching position in “the Gold Rush town”, Skagway, Alaska, before eventually settling in Wasilla, about 40 miles north of Anchorage.

 After leaving office in 2009, Palin became a political commentator for the FOX News Channel and published her autobiography, Going Rogue: An American Life (2009).
-The book became an instant bestseller, selling more than two million copies.
-She would write two more New York Times best-selling books, America by Heart (2010) and Good Tidings and Great Joy: Protecting the Heart of Christmas (2013).
+She has written, now, three New York Times best sellers.

 Through her political action committee, SarahPAC, Palin remains active in the national political scene by supporting candidates who share her fiscal conservative and libertarian ideals for smaller and smarter government.
 She has been particularly active in supporting Republican women candidates and grassroots reformers bucking the political establishment like she is known to do.
 Palin travels internationally for speeches.
 She loves distance running, extreme hot yoga, lawn work, cooking and road trips with her family.
 A devout Christian and outdoorsman, she shares her love of God's green earth with all she encounters.

 She and her husband Todd, a commercial fisherman in Bristol Bay, former Oil Field Production operator, have been married 26 years.
 They have five children and two grandchildren.